Embassy of India,

 (Source: JICA/DEA)

-1. 9.
-G7 and G20 Finance and Central Bank Governors Meetings : Finance Minister SUZUKI Shunichi and Bank of Japan Governor UEDA Kazuo attended the G20 Finance Minister and Central Bank Governors Meeting in Gandhinagar on 17-18 July 2023, whereas Finance Minister Smt Nirmala Sitharaman visited Japan to attend G7 Ministerial meeting on May 11-12, 2023.
+- G7 and G20 Finance and Central Bank Governors Meetings: Finance Minister SUZUKI Shunichi and Bank of Japan Governor UEDA Kazuo attended the G20 Finance Minister and Central Bank Governors Meeting in Gandhinagar on 17-18 July 2023, whereas Finance Minister Smt Nirmala Sitharaman visited Japan to attend G7 Ministerial meeting on May 11-12, 2023.

-1. 10.
-Visit of RBI Governor Shri Shaktikanta Das to Japan, November 8-9, 2023: At the invitation of Institute of Indian Institute of Economic Studies (IIES), Tokyo, the RBI Governor Shri Shaktikanta Das visited Japan on November 8-9, 2023 and delivered Key Note remarks at the IIES.
-A Roadshow by Capital market division of RBI in association with Citi bank and HSBC was also organised followed by an investor meet and an interaction with the Financial Sector players of Japan.
-The RBI Governor Shri Shaktikantas Das highlighted the attractiveness of Indian Bond market, ease of doing business and calibrated opening of debt markets as other recent highlights of the progressing Indian economy.
+- Visit of RBI Governor Shri Shaktikanta Das to Japan, November 8-9, 2023: At the invitation of Institute of Indian Institute of Economic Studies (IIES), Tokyo, the RBI Governor Shri Shaktikanta Das visited Japan on November 8-9, 2023 and delivered Key Note remarks at the IIES.
+A Road show by Capital market division of RBI in association with Citi bank and HSBC was also organized followed by an investor meet and an interaction with the Financial Sector players of Japan.
+The RBI Governor Shri Shaktikanta Das highlighted the attractiveness of Indian Bond market, ease of doing business and calibrated opening of debt markets as other recent highlights of the progressing Indian economy.
 Ambassador Shri Sibi George also delivered ‘’Special remarks’’ during the occasion.

 Company